 Be Aware of the Kiddie Tax Before Leaving an IRA to Children

-Child playing with stacks of coins and dollars.Grandparents may be tempted to leave an IRA to a grandchild because children have a low tax rate, but the “kiddie tax” could make doing this less beneficial.
+Child playing with stacks of coins and dollars.Grandparents may find it tempting to leave an individual retirement account (IRA) to a grandchild because children have a low tax rate, but the “kiddie tax” could make doing this less beneficial.

 IRAs as Gifts for Grandchildren

 Before enactment of the Setting Every Community Up for Retirement Enhancement (SECURE) Act in 2019, an IRA was a great gift for a grandchild.
-A young person who inherited an IRA could take distributions based on their life expectancy, meaning the grandchild's distributions would be small and allow the IRA to continue to grow.
+A young person who inherited an IRA could take distributions based on their life expectancy.
+(This meant the grandchild's distributions would be small and allow the IRA to continue to grow.)

 The SECURE Act requires that most non-spouse beneficiaries of an IRA withdraw all the money in the IRA within 10 years of the IRA holder’s death.
-This means that an IRA is not quite as great a gift to a grandchild as before.
+This means that an IRA is not as great a gift to a grandchild as it used to be.
 Yet children are still taxed at a lower rate than adults — usually 10 percent — making it still worthwhile in many cases.

 The lower tax rate does not apply to all unearned income, however.